aws/aws-fpga/hdk/docs/describe_fpga_images.md

     $ aws ec2 describe-fpga-images --fpga-image-ids afi-06d0ffc989feeea2a afi-0f0927bc2649e6259
 ```

 * Get AFIs owned by caller AWS account.
-Exludes public AFIs and AFIs with load permissions.
+Excludes public AFIs and AFIs with load permissions.
 ```
     $ aws ec2 describe-fpga-images --owners self
 ```

-* Get public AFIs owned by Amazon (this is the command use to retrive the example response)
+* Get public AFIs owned by Amazon (this is the command use to retrieve the example response)
 ```
     $ aws ec2 describe-fpga-images --owners amazon
 ```